bbauska/w3.CSS3-Succinctly/README.md

   title="Note logo (orange)"
   alt="Note logo (orange)."
   style="border: 2px solid #000000; width:0.25in;" />
-<b><i>Note: Colors should be used carefully when designing a site---in particular,
+<i><b>Note:</b> Colors should be used carefully when designing a site---in particular,
 check for 508 compliance.
 The Web Content Accessibility Guidelines require a 4.5-to-1 contrast ratio between colors, to increase readability.
 For larger text sizes, 14 pixels and bold, or 18 pixels and larger, a 3.0-to-1 ratio is required.
 You should use tools such as <a href="https://webaim.org/resources/contrastchecker/">
-this website </a> to check that color combinations meet these guidelines.
-People with low vision or color-blindness will appreciate the effort.</i></b>
+this website</a> to check that color combinations meet these guidelines.
+People with low vision or color-blindness will appreciate the effort.</i>
 </p>

 <h3 id="ch3-2">3.2 Color libraries</h3>